A Toroidal Maxwell-Cremona-Delaunay Correspondence: Background and Definitions

-For any embedding of a graph $G$ on the square flat torus $\Torus_\square$, we associate a \EMPH{homology vector} $[d] \in \Z^2$ with each dart $d$, which records how the dart crosses the boundary edges of the unit square.
-Specifically, the first coordinate of $[d]$ is the number of times $d$ crosses the vertical boundary rightward, minus the number of times $d$ crosses the vertical boundary leftward; and the second coordinate of $[d]$ is the number of times $d$ crosses the horizontal boundary upward, minus the number of times $d$ crosses the horizontal boundary downward.
-In particular, reversing a dart negates its homology vector: $[e^+] = -[e^-]$.
+For any drawing $\Gamma$ of a graph $G$ on the square flat torus $\Torus_\square$, we associate a \EMPH{homology vector}~$[d]_\Gamma \in \Z^2$ with each dart $d$, which records how the dart crosses the boundary edges of the unit square.
+Specifically, the first coordinate of $[d]_\Gamma$ is the number of times the curve $\Gamma(d)$ crosses the vertical boundary rightward, minus the number of times $\Gamma(d)$ crosses the vertical boundary leftward; and the second coordinate of~$[d]_\Gamma$ is the number of times $\Gamma(d)$ crosses the horizontal boundary upward, minus the number of times $\Gamma(d)$ crosses the horizontal boundary downward.
+In particular, reversing a dart negates its homology vector: $[e^+]_\Gamma = -[e^-]_\Gamma$.
 Again, see Figure~\ref{F:torus-graph}.
-For graphs on any other flat torus~$\Torus_M$, homology vectors of darts are similarly defined by how they crosses the edges of the fundamental parallelogram $\lozenge_M$.
+For drawings on any other flat torus~$\Torus_M$, homology vectors are similarly defined by how darts cross the boundary of the fundamental parallelogram $\lozenge_M$.

-The \EMPH{(integer) homology class} $[\gamma]$ of a directed cycle $\gamma$ in $G$ is the sum of the homology vectors of its forward darts.
-A cycle is \emph{contractible} if its homology class is $\colvec{0}{0}$ and \emph{essential} otherwise.
-In particular, the boundary cycle of each face of $G$ is contractible.
+The (integer) \EMPH{homology class} $[\gamma]_\Gamma$ of a directed cycle $\gamma$ in $G$, with respect to the drawing $\Gamma$, is the sum of the homology vectors of its forward darts.
+A cycle is \emph{contractible} in $\Gamma$ if its homology class is $\colvec{0}{0}$ and \emph{essential} otherwise.
+In particular, the boundary cycle of each face of $\Gamma$ is contractible.

-Two cycles on a torus $\Torus$ are \EMPH{homotopic} if one can be continuously deformed into the other, or equivalently, if they have the same integer homology class.
-Similarly, two drawings of the same graph~$G$ on the same flat torus $\Torus$ are homotopic if one can be continuously deformed into the other.
-Two drawings of the same graph $G$ on the same flat torus~$\Torus$ are homotopic if and only if every cycle has the same homology class in both embeddings \cite{l-cdp1c-84,cm-tgis-14}.